-EchoStar has granted to officers and other key employees options under the Incentive Plan for a total of 1,164,357 shares of Class A Common Stock.
+EchoStar has granted to officers and other key employees options under the Incentive Plan for a total of 1,303,147 shares of Class A Common Stock.
 The options generally vest at the rate of 20% per year commencing one year from the date of grant and 20% thereafter on each anniversary of the date of grant.
-The exercise prices of these options range between \$9.33 and \$20.25 per share.
+The exercise prices of these options range between \$9.33 and \$26.69 per share.

-LAUNCH BONUS PLAN.
+LAUNCH BONUS PLANS.
 Effective December 16, 1995, EchoStar granted a performance award of 10 shares of Class A Common Stock to all full time employees with more than 90 days service.
 The total number of shares granted was approximately 4,870 shares.
+Effective September 9, 1996, EchoStar granted a performance award of 10 shares of Class A Common Stock to all full-time employees with more than 90 days of service.
+The total number of shares granted was approximately 7,390 shares.

 401(K) PLAN.
 In 1983, EchoStar adopted a defined-contribution tax-qualified 401(k) plan.
 EchoStar employees become eligible for participation in the 401(k) plan upon completing one-half year of service with EchoStar and reaching age 21.
 The 401(k) plan participants may contribute an amount equal to not less than 1% and not more than 15% of their compensation in each contribution period.
 EchoStar may make a 50% matching contribution up to a maximum of \$1,000 per participant per calendar year.
 EchoStar may also make an annual discretionary profit sharing or employer stock contribution to the 401(k) plan with the approval of the Board of Directors.